kceades/codebase/README.md

 # codebase

-To refresh myself on details of how various things are implemented and how this affects their usage in code, I have been writing some data structures and algorithms (sorting and machine learning) by hand in Python.
+As an exercise in refreshing/honing my computer science skills, I have been writing some data structures and algorithms (sorting and machine learning) by hand in Python.

-They don't follow PEP 8 standards since it was more for my own benefit, but maybe I'll fix that someday.
-I will definitely add onto the ML module as I get time to write more algorithms.
+For the structures file specifically, I will probably gradually improve the code over time.
+It is at a pretty workable level right now with some basic error handling and supporting multiple data types being inserted into the heaps for example.
+Not everything has been tested, but I will probably write more test cases in the future.

+BIG NOTE: most of the code is uncommented for now, but I will fix that at some point.